StuDocu/cacheable-entities/README.md

 ```

 #### Caveat when unserializing
-Depending on how you serialize your models, you might lose the original order when unserializing, e.g. when only caching the IDs.
+Depending on how you serialize your models, you might lose the original order when unserializing, for example, when only caching the IDs.
 For Entities where the order matters, make sure to retain the original order when unserializing.

-Here are some ways of doing so,
+Here are some ways of doing so

 ```php
 // Retaining the original order with array_search